 Larger Events; Hiring Facilities

 If you’re organising your barbecue for a bigger event, such as a festival or a charitable organisation, you might want to consider hiring other facilities for your guests as well.
-Things such as portable toilets, photo booths, a live DJ and a popcorn or candy floss maker are also popular choices as they cover all the basic needs and necessities.
+Though you may have already enlisted the help of companies similar to Kelly Propane (https://kellypropane.com) to get your fuel needs to be sorted for this grand event so that the barbecue keeps running for all the guests you can accommodate, it is also important to think about keeping those people entertained throughout.
+Things such as portable toilets, photo booths, a live DJ, and popcorn or candy floss maker are also popular choices as they cover all the basic needs and necessities.

 Clearing Up Afterwards